weppos/publicsuffix-ruby/README.md

 ## License

-Copyright (c) 2009-2011 Simone Carletti,
+_Public Suffix Service_ is copyright (c) 2009-2011 Simone Carletti.
-*Public Suffix Service* is released under the MIT license.
+This is Free Software distributed under the MIT license.